Find a Lender-Approved Local Conveyancer in Eccleshall

 Recently asked questions about conveyancing in Eccleshall

-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a quick, chain free conveyancing.
-Eccleshall is where the house is located.
-Is there any guidance you can give?
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a simple, no chain conveyancing.
+Eccleshall is the location of the property.
+Can you offer any guidance?

-Flying freeholds in Eccleshall are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Eccleshall you would need to get your solicitor to go through the deeds diligently.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Eccleshall may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Eccleshall are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Eccleshall you would need to get your solicitor to go through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Eccleshall may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated